blazium-engine/blazium-docs/contributing/workflow/testing_pull_requests.rst

-This approach may be needed for pull requests that were last updated more than 90 days ago, or to test on platforms and configurations that are not supported by Godot's GitHub Actions setup.
+This approach may be needed for pull requests that were last updated more than 90 days ago, or to test on platforms and configurations that are not supported by Blazium's GitHub Actions setup.

 Downloading a zipped pull request branch
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~